 The Phase I and II investigations, as described in Section 4.1, suggest that there is low likelihood that significant quantities of additional previously unidentified buried hazardous, toxic, or radioactive objects remain in the stipulated areas.
 This conclusion is based on the results of the series of increasingly detailed inquiries conducted to identify and investigate suspicious areas (summarized in Section 4.1).
-This approach ensured wide coverage while providing convincing evidence of the absence of any further undocumented buried hazardous, toxic, or radioactive objects in reasonably likely areas.
+This approach ensured wide coverage while providing convincing evidence of the absence of any further undocumented buried hazardous, toxic, or radioactive objects in likely areas.
 Investigation methods relied largely on historical records, aerial photographs, personal interviews, and geophysical surveys to detect buried metal objects, such as capacitors or drums, that would be associated with waste burial.
 The burial of substantial quantities of wastes without such metallic containers is deemed unlikely.
 The absence of buried metallic waste containers or wastes was verified by borings at locations of survey anomalies.
 Further indication of the absence of buried wastes comes from analysis of soil samples collected from borings and groundwater samples collected in the vicinity and downgradient of potential source areas.
 Groundwater samples have consistently shown the absence of such sources and will continue to be monitored into the foreseeable future to detect any emerging sources.

 Phase I and Phase II investigations indicated that groundwater in the northeastern quadrant is not currently being affected by buried hazardous, toxic, or radioactive material (Table 3.2).
-As part of Phase II activity, monitoring wells W-1311, W-1401, W-1402, W-1403,

-W-1405, and W-1416 were fully developed and sampled for contaminants of concern.
+As part of Phase II activity, monitoring wells W-1311, W-1401, W-1402, W-1403, W-1405, and W-1416 were fully developed and sampled for contaminants of concern.
 All constituents were below their MCLs (DOE 1998b) (Section 3.6, including Table 3.2).
 PCBs were not detected in the sampling.
-Groundwater samples have consistently shown the absence of PCB contamination downgradient from soils previously contaminated with buried PCB waste and will continue to be monitored into the foreseeable future.
+Groundwater samples have consistently shown the absence of PCB contamination downgradient from soils previously contaminated with buried PCB waste.
+These new wells will continue to be monitored into the foreseeable future.

-On the basis of the above findings, it is concluded that the only sources of previously unknown or undiscovered buried hazardous, toxic, or radioactive waste existing in the northeastern quadrant at the time NIF construction began were the capacitor landfill discovered in September 1997 and the elevated concentrations of residual PCBs discovered in soil in the ETC Area in 1998.
-These sites were cleaned up to action levels agreed upon by the CERCLA RPMs, thereby reducing heretofore unsuspected contamination in soils at the NIF Construction Area and the ETC Area.
+On the basis of the above findings, it is concluded that the only significant sources of previously unknown or undiscovered buried hazardous, toxic, or radioactive waste existing in the northeastern quadrant at the time NIF construction began were the capacitor landfill discovered in September 1997.
+The elevated concentrations of residual PCBs discovered in soil in the ETC Area in 1998 were from an already known old waste disposal site.
+Both the capacitor landfill area in the NIF Construction Area and the residual PCB contamination in the ETC Area were cleaned up to action levels agreed upon by the CERCLA RPMs, thereby reducing the actual or potential contamination in these areas.